Hospital Medicine in Latin America

 Clinical Rotation & Public Health Placements

 Infectious Disease Hospital- This public hospital is known as the premiere infectious disease hospital in Cordoba.
 Here, federal and public health awareness campaigns on sexual and reproductive health, vector-borne disease prevention and maternal and child health are provided.
-Rotate in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
+Shadow healthcare professionals in rotations in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
 Optional rotations include 24 or 48 hour shifts, often providing more in-depth understanding and closer interactions with hospital staff and patients.
 At this teaching hospital, rotate alongside medical students/residents and attend various courses and lectures offered.

 Research Hospital- This tertiary public hospital has a mission “to provide free care to the poorest of the poor.”
 This site is recognized as a leading scientific research center and teaching hospital offering lectures for medical students and residents.
-Rotate with specialists in internal medicine, intensive care, cardiology, neurology, nephrology and plastic surgery departments.
+Through rotations learn from specialists in internal medicine, intensive care, cardiology, neurology, nephrology and plastic surgery departments.
 The hospital has one of the most respected residency programs in Argentina and is also renowned for thoracic and neck surgeries and other high-risk procedures.